-I am a fully qualified counsellor, holding a Post-Graduate Diploma in Counselling from Thames Valley University.
+I am a fully qualified counsellor, holding a Post-Graduate Diploma in Counselling (Merit) from Thames Valley University.
 I am a Registered Member of The British Association for Counselling and Psychotherapy, work within the BACP Ethical Framework and am working towards BACP Accreditation.

 I have been a practising counsellor, first as a student and now post-qualification, since May 2008.
 I have experience of supporting clients with a wide range of emotional and mental health issues.
-I began working with Bereft, a bereavement counselling agency in Ealing, London then went on to work at the Hillingdon association of Mind, the leading mental health charity.
-Since September 2011 I have been working with The Place2Be, a nationwide children's counselling service based in schools around the country.
+I worked with Bereft, a bereavement counselling agency in Ealing, London and worked at Hillingdon Mind, the leading mental health charity, between 2008 - 2013.
+I completed a placement at The Place2Be, a children's counselling service based in schools around the country between 2011 - 2012.

 I am highly experienced in the field of bereavement, counselling those who have experienced the death of a loved one and helping them deal with their grief.
-I have undertaken extensive training in this field and have worked with the bereavement organisation Bereft.
-As well as adults, I have wide experience of assisting bereaved children and ran a bereavement group at a Hillingdon junior school since between 2002 - 2011.
-I also work therapeutically with individual children, as well as with the families of the children I support.
+I have undertaken extensive training in this field and have worked with many clients who have experienced bereavement.
+As well as working extensively with adults, I have wide experience of assisting bereaved children and ran a bereavement group at a Hillingdon junior school since between 2002 - 2011.
+I have worked therapeutically with individual children, as well as with the families of the children I support.

 In addition, I am a trained facilitator at Child Bereavement UK.
-I have run workshops and training sessions for school teachers and other educational staff, helping them to support bereaved children and build children's resilience and self-esteem.
+I have facilitated workshops and training sessions for school teachers and other educational staff, helping them to support bereaved children and build children's resilience and self-esteem.
 I have also facilitated workshops around child bereavement at CBUK conferences.
 Please see the 'Testimonials' page for feedback on my facilitation.